uc-cdis/fence/README.md

 python cfg_help.py create
 ```

+This file will be placed in one of the default search directories for Fence.

-Now you can get the path where the new configuration file was created with:
+To get the exact path where the new configuration file was created, use:

 ```bash
 python cfg_help.py get